BernardYuan/AdventureOfTriangle/README.md

 re-encapsulation of cocos2d::Sprite with Box2D physics engine.
 As Time is quite limited, only two classes are completed: Hero and Floor

+#!!!!!TODO!!!!!!
+- button need to be put on
+- change the T’s A point
+- give the bound of the map
+- make a new map(longer! )
+- death! (drop into water, encounter the obstacle, etc.) - and death scene
+- sound effect(Alternative)
+- logo, title and buttons(Alternative)

 #Todo:
 ##杨家琦需要关注的函数：